PhpStorm 2024.3 Help

 2. Create a new React Native run/debug configuration as described above.
 If the bundler is already running outside PhpStorm, select it in the Before Launch area and click the Remove button (the Remove button).

-3. From the Run/Debug Configurations list on the toolbar, select the newly created React Native configuration and click the Run button next to it.
+3. From the Run/Debug Configurations widget list on the toolbar, select the newly created React Native configuration and click the Run button next to it.
 PhpStorm opens the Run tool window and runs the bundler in a new React Native tab.

 4. When the build is completed and the application appears in the simulator, open the In-App Developer Menu and choose Debug JS Remotely.
 Learn more from the React official website.